DeflatedPickle/uwu/README.md

 ### Introduction
 This is a simple style guide to follow when writing code.
 It serves as any style guide, to format code in a way that people want to read.
 Of course, like most style guides, its contents is trivial and most will dislike certain parts, as-is with any style guide.

+For the rest of this page, I'll be using the Kotlin language to show examples, but I'll (hopefully) explain in a way that applies to any language, with esoteric ones being an exception.

+This style guide should **not** be used as a replacement if the language has an official style guide.
+People know that style, so use it.
+The same goes for hugely popular style guides that aren't official to the language but are to the community.

 ---

 ### File Formatting